sparkflows/sparkflows-docs/docs/index.rst

 Getting Started with Fire Insights
 ===============================

-Fire Insights makes it incredibly easy for anyone to do Big Data Analytics, Data Prep, Machine Learning, NLP, OCR, Dedup.
+Fire Insights makes it incredibly easy for anyone to do Big Data Analytics, Data Preparation, Data Science, NLP, OCR, Dedup.
 It also allows you to extend the capabilities with your own operators.

 Architecture & Deployment
 -------------------------